ruriarmandhani/tweets-retriever/README.md

 # tweets-retriever
-search and retrieve embedded tweets
+Search and retrieve embedded tweets from Twitter API using Django